 Let’s go back to the beginning.
 We won’t get through all five of these as we just have a couple of minutes.
 The first one of laziness.
 Here we come back, because laziness we’ve talked about.
 Do you remember that first one?
 Sloth and torpor, sleeping and procrastination.
 The second one is busy-ness, doing useless things.
 Third one, discouragement.
 Those three.
 If we have any of those three, it’s going to be difficult to develop concentration.
 We won’t get to the cushion, we are too busy doing something else and procrastinating.
 Or we get to the cushion and we tell ourselves we can’t do it, so we get up.
-Faith doesn’t mean blind faith.
+Faith doesn’t mean faith without investigation.
 Here what faith means is faith in meditative stabilization, faith in concentration, faith that it’s possible to develop that quality.
 What we do is reflect on the advantages of developing concentration and the disadvantages of not developing concentration.
 When you reflect on those, you feel, “Oh wow, this is something I want to do.”
 There are three kinds of faith.
 This is the admiring kind of faith.
 You admire concentration by seeing its advantages and the disadvantages of not having it.

 Disadvantages of not having concentration.
 It’s very difficult to develop any good qualities because you can’t stay focused.
 It becomes a hindrance to developing good qualities in general.
 It becomes a hindrance for realizing emptiness or developing bodhicitta, things like that.
 The benefits of developing concentration: to be in the gate for all these good qualities.
 If you can stay focused on something, you can train your mind in that good quality.
 Whatever meditation you decide to do, if you can concentrate, the understanding of that meditation will come to you so much easier because you can stay on the topic.
 If you are doing lam rim meditation, or daily meditation, or whatever, you will be able to stay on that so some understanding will come much easier.